Juliette Gordon Low: Expanding internationally

-While no longer the President, Gordon Low remained an active presence in the organization.
+While no longer the president, Low remained an active presence in the organization.
 She worked on and appeared in The Golden Eaglet, the first Girl Scout movie.
 At a fundraising campaign in New York during Girl Scout Week, she dropped pamphlets onto a crowd of people from an airplane.
-On October 31 that same week, the Girl Scouts celebrated the first Founder's Day, a day to honor Gordon Low and her accomplishments.
-In 1922, the Girl Scout convention took place in Savannah, her hometown.
+On October 31, that same week, the Girl Scouts celebrated the first Founder's Day, a day to honor Low and her accomplishments.
+In 1922, the Girl Scout convention took place in Savannah.
 She helped plan and organize the convention by renting an auditorium, arranging for appearances by professional athletes, the mayor, and the school superintendent, and hiring a film company.
 After the 1922 convention, she began planning Cloudlands, a camping facility in Cloudland, Georgia, designed to train leaders and girls together.
 Cloudlands was later renamed Camp Juliette Low.

-Breast cancer death
+Death

-Gordon Low developed breast cancer in 1923 but kept it a secret.
+Low developed breast cancer in 1923 but kept it a secret.
 She caught the flu after an operation to remove the malignant lumps, leaving her bed-ridden until February 1924.
 When she recovered, she resumed her work with the American Girl Scouts and the International Council.
-She secretly had two more operations to try to cure her breast cancer, but was informed in 1925 that she had about six months to live.
-She continued to do work for the Girl Scouts, and even sneaked away during her recovery from surgery to make a speech at the organization's regional conference in Richmond.
+She secretly had two more operations to try to cure her cancer, but was informed in 1925 that she had about six months to live.
+She continued to do work for the Girl Scouts, and even sneaked away during her recovery from surgery to make a speech at the organization's regional conference in Richmond, Virginia.

-Gordon Low traveled to Liverpool, where Dr. William Blair-Bell was developing a treatment for cancer.
+Low traveled to Liverpool, England, where Dr. William Blair-Bell was developing a treatment for cancer.
 She tried it, an IV containing a solution of colloidal lead.
 The treatment was unsuccessful, and she spent her 66th birthday fighting off lead poisoning.
 She traveled back to the United States to meet with her doctor, who informed her that she did not have much longer to live.
 She went to the Low home in Savannah, where she spent her last few months.
-Gordon Low died in Savannah on January 17, 1927, at the age of 66.
+Low died in Savannah in 1927, at the age of 66.
 An honor guard of Girl Scouts escorted her casket to her funeral at Christ Church the next day.
 250 Girl Scouts left school early that day to attend her funeral and burial at Laurel Grove Cemetery.
-Gordon Low was buried in her Girl Scout uniform with a note in her pocket stating "You are not only the first Girl Scout, but the best Girl Scout of them all."
+Low was buried in her Girl Scout uniform with a note in her pocket stating: "You are not only the first Girl Scout, but the best Girl Scout of them all."
 Her tombstone read, "Now abideth faith, hope, and love, but the greatest of these is love."